 For example, a good inbound marketer could get away bribing traffic to a site without SEO, but not optimizing the site is like taking one slide of pizza out of a whole pie.
 As a marketer, you want to take advantage of other conversion rate optimization approaches that the new SEO offers, and in which your competition is not using, yet.
 For example, inbound markers can use Structure Data Markup to Tag an email template so GMail can present the data in new and useful ways.

 Read Tag an email template.

-To put it In a simpler terms, lets use Lupo’s Heart Break Hotel concert hall as an example.
-When a person executes search (query) for Lupo’s Heartbreak Hotel, Google no only shows the URL name and address, but it can serve more relevant information such as a list of the events, and the dates shown; below.
+To put it In simpler terms, let’s use Lupo’s Heart Break Hotel concert hall as an example.
+When a person executes a search (query) for Lupo’s Heartbreak Hotel, Google no only shows the URL name and address, but it can serve more relevant information such as a list of the events, and the dates shown– below.

 This is a sample of a Rich snippet for a page with multiple events.

 In the back-end it looks as follows: